kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/assignment-1-reading-to-comprehend.md

 ## Brief

 - **Before Reading**
-  - Read the following article: [To Be Energy-Efficient, Brains Predict Their Perceptions](https://www.quantamagazine.org/to-be-energy-efficient-brains-predict-their-perceptions-20211115/)
+  - Read the following article: [To Make Sense of the Present, Brains May Predict the Future](https://www.quantamagazine.org/to-make-sense-of-the-present-brains-may-predict-the-future-20180710/)
   - Look over the entire article (i.e., Survey from SQ3R ) and write 2 - 3 questions that come to mind during your survey of the text (i.e., Question from SQ3R)

 - **Read Your Chosen Text**